 To: Theresa May PM, all Party Leaders and Marcial Boo, IPSA Chief Executive

-Parliament must clean up its act - recognise Unite, its workers’ trade union
+Parliament must clean up its act - recognise Unite, the union for MPs' and Peers' staff

 Recognise Unite as the trade union of parliamentary researchers and staff across political parties.
 Work with the union to clean up employment practices at the Palace of Westminster.